CoderAvi/car-buying-selling-website/README.md

-it will look like a live website because i took this project seriously and wanted to make as awesome website. i have given my best. open and see. it is  designed for mobile layout also. i have upoaded a zip file of our website . so , unzip it after downloading to see my website and source code of website.
+it will look like a live website because i took this project seriously and wanted to make as awesome website. i have given my best. open and see. it is  designed for mobile layout also.
-THANK YOU!

          Avinash kumar.